skydockAI/multimodal_gpt_slackbot/README.md

 To run Multimodal GPT Slackbot, you can choose from several options:

 ### 1. Using the Pre-built Docker Image:
-Pull the Docker image:
+- Pull the Docker image:
 ```bash
 docker pull skydockai/multimodal_gpt_slackbot:latest
 ```

-Configure Environment Variables: Download the [config.env](https://github.com/skydockAI/multimodal_gpt_slackbot/blob/main/config.env) file and update the first three variables (**SLACK_SOCKET_TOKEN**, **SLACK_BOT_USER_TOKEN**, and **OPENAI_KEY**) with your Slack app tokens and OpenAI API key.
+- Configure Environment Variables: Download the [config.env](https://github.com/skydockAI/multimodal_gpt_slackbot/blob/main/config.env) file and update the first three variables (**SLACK_SOCKET_TOKEN**, **SLACK_BOT_USER_TOKEN**, and **OPENAI_KEY**) with your Slack app tokens and OpenAI API key.

-(If you use Azure OpenAI instead of OpenAI, please see [this instruction](instruction_for_azure_openai.md))
+  (**Note:** If you use Azure OpenAI instead of OpenAI, please see [this instruction](instruction_for_azure_openai.md))

-Run the Docker image:
+- Run the Docker image:
 ```bash
 docker run --env-file ./config.env multimodal_gpt_slackbot:latest
 ```

 ### 2. Building Your Own Docker Image:
-Clone the source code:
+- Clone the source code:
 ```bash
 git clone https://github.com/skydockAI/multimodal_gpt_slackbot.git
 ```

-Build the Docker image:
+- Build the Docker image:
 ```bash
 docker build -t multimodal_gpt_slackbot:latest .
 ```

-Configure and run: Follow the same steps as in the pre-built Docker image setup to configure your `config.env` and run the image.
+- Configure and run: Follow the same steps as in the pre-built Docker image setup to configure your `config.env` and run the image.

 ### 3. Using Docker Compose:
-Clone the source code:
+- Clone the source code:
 ```bash
 git clone https://github.com/skydockAI/multimodal_gpt_slackbot.git
 ```

-Configure environment variables: Update the `config.env` as described above.
+- Configure environment variables: Update the `config.env` as described above.

-Run with Docker Compose:
+- Run with Docker Compose:
 ```bash
 docker compose up
 ```